VCnockaert/dd4/readme.md

 ### Complexity

 When the amount of shows is very large, in comparison to the amount of required stages, the complexity of the program lays in sorting the shows based on their starting time slot.
-This is done using the build-in `sort()` Python function which has ** nlog(n)**  time complexity.
-This is thus also the complexity of the scheduling algoritm for large input data sets.
+This is done using the build-in `sort()` Python function which has __nlog(n)__ time complexity.
+This is thus also the time complexity of the scheduling algoritm for large input data sets.

 ## Contact